-Water Damage Restoration Los Angeles can be a costly affair.
+Water Damage Restoration can be a costly affair.
 One of the most significant factors in determining project costs is how severe the water damage is.
 Damages are classified into four classes, and the cost increases with each class.

 Before the restoration process begins, it is important that all standing water be extracted.
 This is done by using pumps and vacuums.